-Earth Climate was exceptionally warm, and the equator to pole temperature difference (EPTD) exceptionally small, during the Eocene (55Myr ago), when the continent location was not dramatically different.
+Earth Climate was exceptionally warm, and the equator to pole temperature difference (EPTD) exceptionally small, during the Eocene (55Myr ago), when continental configuration was not dramatically different from present-day.
 Many explanations have been proposed, and we will briefly survey some.

-First, Phenomenology from slides.
+First, Phenomenology and relevant proxies from slides.